Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Rose oil is known as the Queen of Essential Oils.
 It is very expensive since it takes 30 roses to make one drop of oil.
 Rose oil is an aphrodisiac and is considered a good remedy for disorders of the female system.

 Rose oil is often included in cosmetic creams for its refreshing and tonic effect on sensitive skin.
 The oil is very appropriate for mature skin as it moisturizes and helps diminish the appearance of fine lines and wrinkles.

 Rose oil, diluted in distilled water, may be used as a compress to treat tired or inflamed eyes.
 Rose oil is anti-bacterial, astringent, antiseptic, anti-inflammatory, and a good anti-depressant.

-Rose oil is used in many fine perfumes.
 The scent is rich with flowery undertones and can help promote feelings of well-being.
-Stopping to smell a rose can actually help cure grief, resentment, and anger.
+Stopping to smell the aroma of a rose can actually help cure grief, resentment, and anger.

 Roses come in countless varieties.
 All are edible but the wild varieties are preferred for use in herbal medicine.
 Both cultivated and wild roses are used in cooking to make jellies, jams, and garnishes.